nuest/docker-qgis-model/README.md

 This project contains two Docker containers to run QGIS models based on a model file and a minimal Python script from the command line.
 The Python script contains the actual model call, using all the required input data files (which a generic script cannot guess).
 There are two ways to use the image.
 First, run it locally and mount the required script and data.
 Second, create a new Dockerfile to build an image that embeds the data.

 The first variant is based on the QGIS Desktop container by [Kartoza](https://github.com/kartoza/docker-qgis-desktop), which is based on Debian.
+Thanks, Kartoza!
-The second one is based on the QGIS Desktop container by [Todd Stavish](https://github.com/toddstavish/Dockerfiles/tree/master/QGIS), which is based on Ubuntu and UbuntuGIS.
+The second one is based on Ubuntu and UbuntuGIS repository.
+It was originally based on [Todd Stavish](https://github.com/toddstavish/Dockerfiles/tree/master/QGIS)'s work.
+Thanks, Todd!

 All commands in this document are executed from within the repository's root directory.